Small scale waste to fuels in the Pacific Islands

 It is also suitable for use by tourism operators seeking to help clean up their local environment.
 We have recently been recognised as a “Top Innovator” and invited to join the UpLink Innovation Network Programme, facilitated by Friends of Ocean Action & World Economic Forum and partners to help scale and advance the business.

-Expansion in Melanesia has been delayed by COVID, but we have recently been awarded a contract by UNDP and are starting further roll out.
+Expansion in Melanesia was delayed by COVID, but we have recently been awarded a contract by UNDP and are starting further roll out.
 Its early development was assisted by a Waste Levy Grant from our local Kapiti Coast District Council.

 The system consists of a retort (front) fired typically by wood or fuel from the process.
 The retort will take around 7kgs of mixed Polyethylene and PET.
 The pyrolysis gases pass through a condenser (center right with cooling water in drum behind the retort) with crude accumulating in containers in the blue water bath (right).
 The incondensable gas (mainly methane/ethane mix) is stored in a water sealed system (not visible).